Communications (EPSRC Centre for Doctoral Training)Find a programme

 A topic for the PhD will be chosen towards the end of the taught year.
 Throughout the programme, training is provided in the form of bespoke transferable skills courses and workshops, along with a diverse seminar programme given by leaders in their field and an annual conference, and opportunities to attend international conferences.

 Successful applicants will join a close-knit team of students.
 The programme has been designed to allow flexibility in assumed previous knowledge, with advanced units building on a common core.

-The centre is committed to providing additional training in skills that will help your personal development, in both your academic studies and your professional careers.
-Bespoke entrepreneurial training will be available.
+The Centre for Doctoral Training in Communications is committed to providing additional training in skills that will help your personal development, in both your academic studies and your professional careers.
 This will focus on a small number of critical subject areas to prepare you to become entrepreneurial leaders in UK corporations, start-ups or academia.

 An upper second-class honours degree (or international equivalent) in electrical and electronic engineering, mathematics, computer science, physics or similar numerate discipline.